1757 - French invasion of Hanover – French advance in Westphalia

 - It was decided that Contades, at the head of 30 grenadier coys and 3 dragoon regiments, would advance on the village of Brockensen at nightfall.
-This village was just below Bergen that the enemy strongly occupied.
-This detachment was supported by d'Armentières' Reserve who would operate on Binghen (unknown location), and by the Marquis de Vogüé, with 14 grenadier coys, the Volontaires de Flandre and the Volontaires du Hainaut.
-M. de Vogüé occupied the heights of Apseste, in the woods on the Allied left, coming to contact with Allied parties at Heyen.
-The Volontaires de Flandre and the Volontaires de Hainaut drove these parties back to the village of Börry where they were soon joined by Cumberland at the head of 8,000 men.
+This village was just below Bergen, which the enemy had strongly occupied.
+Contades’ detachment was supported by d'Armentières' Reserve who would operate on Binghen (unknown location), and by the Marquis de Vogüé, with 14 grenadier coys, the Volontaires de Flandre and the Volontaires du Hainaut.
+M. de Vogüé occupied the heights of Apseste, in the woods on the Allied left, coming into contact with Allied parties at Heyen.
+The Volontaires de Flandre and the Volontaires de Hainaut drove these parties back to the village of Börry, where they were soon joined by Cumberland at the head of 8,000 men.

 D'Estrées then instructed Broglie to stand ready to cross to the right bank of the Weser with his corps.

 In the night of July 24 to 25, d'Estrées was informed that the enemy was retiring.
-Consequently, he took new dispositions and sent back M. de Vogüé towards the heights.
+Consequently, he took new dispositions and sent M. de Vogüé back towards the heights on the Allied left.

 Battle of Hastenbeck

 On July 26, it was agreed that Chevert would lead the French attack and that the army would advance upon his signal.
 A considerable fog arose at daybreak and the armies could not see each other until 6:00 a.m.
 The Allies then began a cannonade that was feebly answered while the French still awaited Chevert's signal.
 The latter reached his attack position only at 8:30 a.m. and the army then began its general advance.
 During the ensuing Battle of Hastenbeck, confusion led both generals to order retreat.
 But finally, the French remained master of the battlefield while Cumberland first retired to the Heights of Hameln.